bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### WhoIsUsingThis `1 required up to 3 possible`

-This is a tag associated with the ministries using the CoCo
+This is a tag associated with the ministries using the CoCo.

 ### Component Creation Date `required`